In a lysogenic state, the integrated bacteriophage DNA is referred to as a _

 Herpes simplex I is also known as ___ herpes; cold sores and fever blisters.

 During viral replication, ___ ___ occurs when the capsid proteins and nucleic acids join together.

-Soon after viruses were discovered, Martinus ___ named them the Latinized name "contagium vividiim fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."
+Soon after viruses were discovered, Martinus ___ named them the latinized named "contagium vividiim fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."

 The mumps virus is a single-stranded RNA virus that causes the ___ salivary glands to swell, making swallowing very painful.

-RNA viruses code for an enzyme named ___-____ RNA polymerase in order to make RNA copies of their RNA genome.
+RNA viruses code for an enzyme named __ -___ RNA polymerase in oder to make RNA copies of their RNA genome.

-A ___ is a empty spot in a lawn of bacteria on an agar plate; it began when a bacteriophage infected a cell, eventually leading to death of a cells in the immediate area.
+A ___ is an empty spot in a lawn of a bacteria on an agar plate; it began when a bacteriophage infected a cell, eventually leading to death of all cells in the immediate area.

 Double-stranded DNA viruses called ____ viruses cause warts.